Tuesday's Scottish Gossip

 Former Benfica player Alvaro Magalhaes urges the Portuguese club to let on-loan winger Jota join Celtic on a permanent deal.
 (Record)

-Former Ibrox striker Mark Hateley says Rangers must win against Celtic on Sunday or the Scottish Premiership title race is over.
+Ex-Ibrox striker Mark Hateley says Rangers must win against Celtic on Sunday or the Scottish Premiership title race is over.
 (Sun)

 Rangers defender Filip Helander hopes to take on Poland striker Robert Lewandowski and help Sweden reach the World Cup when the two nations meet on Tuesday.
 (Record)